-Really, the answer to this is how much do you want to spend and how long do you want your narrowboat to last you.
+Really, the answer to this is how much do you want to spend and how long do you want your narrowboat to run.

 There are a few main things that everyone talks about: